SaraWavde10/OAFC_vs_Weather/README.md

 # Is Oldham Athletic Resistant to Cold Weather?

 This project investigates whether weather conditions (temperature, wind, humidity, etc.) influence match outcomes for Oldham Athletic AFC - inspired by the club's home stadium, Boundary Park, being known as one of the coldest in English football.
+The dataset consisted of over 1500 matches, and weather from 11,000+ days that was used for this project.

 ## Hypothesis